 Our success rates are 75%.
 The average buck taken is 160 gross inches.
 All of my non-successful customers have either had shots or could have taken animals 140 inches and bigger.
 They either chose not to take that animal waiting on a bigger animal or missed, giving my customers 100% shot opportunity on quality animals.

-**Please note we are now offering a guaranteed hunt on our personal properties.
+**Please note we are now offering a trophy hunt option on Cody and Cole’s personal hunting spots.
 A trophy fee is enforced on those hunts.
-Click to see info and pricing on the guaranteed hunts.
+Contact Cole for information and pricing on trophy hunts.

 A wounded animal in considered a harvested animal.
 We will assist you in looking for the animal and will search until all possibilities and avenues have been exhausted.
 If the animal is not recovered the hunter may hunt another animal for $2500.
 Then if that hunter then wounds another deer their hunt is over.
 If you do not want to pay the fee to hunt another animal then your hunt for a buck is over.
 You may then hunt a doe for $250.

 Most of our customers donate the meat back to us, especially if the customers are flying.
 For those who want to take the meat home we can help skin and quarter the animal.
 We have bags and plenty of freezer space here at the lodge to preserve your meat for the trip home.
 Any customer who wishes to ship meat home will be in charge of that on their own accord.
 As far as horns go we can help cape the animal.
 We also have a local taxidermist that we recommend to our customers.
 You can see his work here at the lodge as he has done most of our personal trophies.